How do I order copies of birth, death, marriage or civil partnership certificates?

 How do I apply for copy certificates in Dudley?

-The fastest way to make an application for copy certificates is to apply and pay online .
+The fastest and most cost effective way to make an application for copy certificates is to apply and pay online .
 This is available 24/7 and avoids waiting in any queues.
 You can add any helpful information to your application so that we are sure to produce the correct certificate for you.
 If we do not think we have the correct registration in our records we will contact you and arrange a speedy refund.

 If you use the online application form, please note the payment reference number in case you have to contact us about your payment.